 4) introduced the world to maha mantra meditation

-His vision remains relevant today embracing self-sufficient communities who live in harmony with nature, cultivating spiritual values and compassionately helping people across the world to find a deeper purpose and sustainable happiness.
+His vision remains relevant today because it has inspired self-sufficient communities who live in harmony with nature and cultivation of spiritual values.
+It is compassionately helping people across the world to find a deeper purpose and sustainable happiness.